alialaei1/Interactive-User-Guides-Template/README.md

 python manage.py runserver
 ```

-This command will start the Django development server, and you should be able to access the project by navigating to ```sh http://127.0.0.1:8000/``` in your web browser.
+This command will start the Django development server, and you should be able to access the project by navigating to ```http://127.0.0.1:8000/``` in your web browser.

 That's it!
 You should now have this Django project up and running on your local machine.